YuAkahori/WorldGovernmentGame/README.md

  one

- various language to one language
+ various language and one language

+ equality

+ freedom

+ virtual

+ internet